fsantanna/pingus/ceu/README.md

 This report focuses on a qualitative analysis for the programming techniques that we applied during the rewriting process.
-Not all techniques result in reduction in LoC (especially considering the verbose syntax of Céu), but have other properties such as reducing the number of shared variables and dependencies between classes.
+Not all techniques result in reduction in LoCs (especially considering the verbose syntax of Céu), but have other effects such as eliminating shared variables and dependencies between classes.
 <!--, helping on encapsulation and cohesion.-->
 Nonetheless, the lowest ratio numbers above correlate to the parts of the game logic that we consider more susceptible to structured reactive programming.
-For instance, the *Pingu* behavior contains complex animations that are affected by timers, game rules, and user interaction.
+For instance, the *Pingu* behavior (*ratio 0.80*) contains complex animations that are affected by timers, game rules, and user interaction.
-In contrast, the *Option* screen is a simple UI grid with trivial mouse interaction.
+In contrast, the *Option* screen (*ratio 0.97*) is a simple UI grid with trivial mouse interactions.

-We selected 9 game behaviors and describe their implementations in C++ and Céu.
+We selected 9 representative game behaviors and describe their implementations in C++ and Céu.
 We also categorized these examples in 5 abstract C++ control-flow patterns that likely apply to other games: